demlabs-cellframe/cellframe-sdk/docs/UTXO_BLOCKING_EXAMPLES.md

 ### 2. Making UTXO Blocklist Immutable

-Use `STATIC_UTXO_BLOCKLIST` to prevent any further modifications to the blocklist:
+Use `UTXO_STATIC_BLOCKLIST` to prevent any further modifications to the blocklist:

 ```bash
 # Create token with static (immutable) UTXO blocklist